mbrugger/kubernetes-tutorial/readme.md

   sessionAffinity: None
 ```

-ingress.yaml (please user your own project name as first component of the hostname NOT martinb-whoami!)
+ingress.yaml (please use your own project name as first component of the hostname **NOT martinb-whoami!**)
 ```
 apiVersion: networking.k8s.io/v1
 kind: Ingress